Skip to content

 cpp

 A five-step initialization pipeline, where each step has a clear responsibility and the order is non-negotiable.
 From the caller's perspective, this is a declarative interface — "tell the driver what you want," rather than "manually configure registers."
-All the underlying hardware details (clocks, GPIO, HAL handles, NVIC) are encapsulated behind templates and concept constraints.
+All underlying hardware details (clocks, GPIO, HAL handles, NVIC) are encapsulated behind templates and Concept constraints.

-Comparison with the Singleton Pattern in the LED/Button Series
+Comparison with the LED/Button Singleton Pattern

-If you remember ClockConfig from the LED tutorial, it uses a SimpleSingleton base class to guarantee a globally unique instance:
+If you remember the LedManager from the LED tutorial, it used a Singleton base class to ensure a globally unique instance:

 cpp

-class ClockConfig : public base::SimpleSingleton<ClockConfig> { ... };
+class LedManager : public Singleton<LedManager> { ... };

-Because ClockConfig has instance state (clock configuration parameters), and it genuinely needs a unique instance to manage this state.
-UartManager, on the other hand, has no instance state at all — all of UartDriver's state lives in the static inline member.
+Because LedManager has instance state (clock configuration parameters), it genuinely needs a unique instance to manage that state.
+UartManager, however, has no instance state — all state for UartDriver is in the UartDriver member.
 UartManager is purely an access interface, not a state holder.
-Deleting the constructors expresses the "I don't need an instance" semantics more directly than inheriting from SimpleSingleton.
+Deleting constructors expresses the "I don't need instances" semantics more directly than inheriting from Singleton.

 Summary